-Finally, SCO also interfaces against 3rd-party tools providing extra functionality but alien to the PALANTIR platform, such as the VIM and SDN controller or the MANO NFVO
+Finally, SCO also interfaces against 3rd-party tools providing extra functionality but alien to the PALANTIR platform, such as the VIM and SDN controller or the MANO NFVO.

-2.2.4.
+3.2.4.
 Threat Intelligence

 The Threat Intelligence component communicates mainly with the Security Capabilities and the Security Capabilities Orchestration components creating a control loop.
-Threat Intelligence's Distributed Collectors module traces traffic from the network and the VNFs (i.e. from the Security Capability Hosting Infrastructure), analyses it for signs of malicious activity and outputs the detected anomalies to the Remediation & Recommendation module.
+Threat Intelligence's Distributed Collectors module traces traffic from the network and the xNFs (i.e., from the Security Capability Hosting Infrastructure), analyses it for signs of malicious activity and outputs the detected anomalies to the Remediation & Recommendation module.
 The reactive measures to the cyber threats are then sent to the Security Capabilities Orchestration component, whose Security Orchestrator and Capability Management module pushes selected actions back to the Security-as-a-Service component.

 Another inter-component communication is required for the sharing of threat data and remediation options, via the provider, with the other SecaaS clients.
 The Threat Intelligence component thus communicates also with the PALANTIR Portal component.
-Threat Intelligence data is shared using
+Threat Intelligence data is shared using STIX format, while remediation policies adopt the Medium-level Security Policy Language (MSPL) and High-level Security Policy Language (HSPL) formats.